apache/pulsar/pip/TEMPLATE.md

 <!--
 Describe how the changes you make in this proposal should be monitored.
-Don't describe the detailed metrics - they should be at "Public-facing Changes" / "Metrics" section Describe how the user will use the metrics to monitor the feature: Which alerts they should set up, which thresholds, ...
+Don't describe the detailed metrics - they should be at "Public-facing Changes" / "Metrics" section.
+Describe how the user will use the metrics to monitor the feature: Which alerts they should set up, which thresholds, ...
 -->